GatorGauge/GatorGauge/README.md

 #### Comments

-GatorGauge will, across all downloaded repositories, analyze and return to the viewer a refined list for each single-line and multi-line comments for all program files in the given repository, as well as count an average number of single-line and multi-line comments per file.
-It will also calculate the average ratios between lines of each and lines of source code.
+GatorGauge will, across all downloaded repositories, analyze and return to the viewer a refined list for each single-line and multi-line comments.
+GatorGauge will do this for all program files in the given repository, as well as count the average number of single-line and multi-line comments per file.
+GatorGauge will also calculate the average ratios between lines of source code.
 Finally, comments analysis will provide Gensim sentiment analysis for single-line comments and topic analysis for multi-line comments.